Follow these simple steps for a most delicious, succulent roast turkey every time!

 Buy your turkey 1-2 days before you plan to cook it.

-Keep the turkey covered and in a large pan to catch any juices that may leak, and store in the fridge.
+Keep the turkey covered in a large pan to catch any juices that may leak, and store in the fridge.

 Cooking from frozen